ciiyaa/ciiyaa/README.md

-# Welcome
+# Hi ♥, this is Ava || Eva

-## Who Am I?
+_“That brain of mine is something more than merely mortal, as time will show.”_

-A tech enthusiast with a background spanning programming, sales, training in challenging environments, and managing operations in dynamic settings.
+— Ada Lovelace

-My journey has taken me from writing code to empowering communities and leading teams—all with a commitment to making technology work *for good.*
+This is a space where _Ava_, the logical problem-solver, and _Eva_, the empathetic visionary, come together to create, innovate, and inspire.
+I’m a computer science graduate and tech enthusiast with a background spanning programming, sales, training in challenging environments, and managing operations in dynamic settings all with a commitment to making technology work *for good.*

 ## What I Bring to the Table